ctrl-alt-del/devenv/README.md

 ```
 It should show you the version of your currently installed Ruby.

-If ruby does not come with your Mac somehow or you wnat to have a newer version of Ruby, you can download and follow the installation instruction on Ruby's website:
+If ruby does not come with your Mac somehow or you want to have a newer version of Ruby, you can download and follow the installation instruction on Ruby's website:
 ```sh
 https://www.ruby-lang.org/en/downloads/
 ```